Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Castelnuovo-Mumford Regularity

-We will reduce this theorem to the following vanishing result of~\cite{bel:91}. \begin{proposition}~ Let $\mI$ be the ideal sheaf of a smooth irreducible closed variety in~$\proj^n$, which is scheme-theoretically cut out by hypersurfaces of degrees at most~$D$.
+\end{theorem} \begin{remark} For $X=\proj^n$ the first claim is false as Example~\ref{ex:regPn} (iii) shows. \end{remark} We will reduce this theorem to the following vanishing result of~\cite{bel:91}. \begin{proposition}~ Let $\mI$ be the ideal sheaf of a smooth irreducible closed variety in~$\proj^n$ of codimension $e$, which is scheme-theoretically cut out by hypersurfaces of degrees at most~$D$.
 Then

-where $\mI^a$ denotes the $a$-th power of the ideal sheaf $\mI$. \end{proposition} \begin{remark} In~\cite{bel:91} there is proved a more precise bound in terms of the individual degrees of the hypersurfaces, which we do not need here. \end{remark} We also use the following result of~\cite{mum:70}. \begin{proposition} Each smooth irreducible closed projective variety of degree $D$ is scheme-theoretically cut out by hypersurfaces of degree $D$. \end{proposition} Let us first gather some basic properties of regularity.
-In the following one can always assume~$X$ to be irreducible.
-The first two lemmas are a version of a well known technique to characterize regularity by free resolutions. \begin{lemma} Let
+where $\mI^a$ denotes the $a$-th power of the ideal sheaf $\mI$. \end{proposition} \begin{remark} In~\cite{bel:91} there is proved a more precise bound in terms of the individual degrees of the hypersurfaces which cut out $X$, but we do not need this here. \end{remark} We also use the following result of~\cite{mum:70}. \begin{proposition} Each smooth irreducible closed projective variety of degree $D$ is scheme-theoretically cut out by hypersurfaces of degree $D$. \end{proposition} \begin{corollary} Let $\mI$ be the ideal sheaf of a smooth irreducible projective variety~$X$ in $\proj^n$ of degree $D$ and codimension $e$.
+Then